-Contact the Commission directly via:
+Contact the Commission directly.
+This can be done by:

-Mail:
+- Mail:

-Springfield-Sangamon County Regional Planning Commission 200 South 9th Street, Room 212 Springfield, IL 62701-1629.
+- Springfield-Sangamon County Regional Planning Commission 200 South 9th Street, Room 212 Springfield, IL 62701-1629.

 - Email: sscrpc@co.sangamon.il.us.

 - Phone: 217-535-3110.

 - Fax: 217-535-3111.

 - Through the Commission's website: www.sscrpc.com, on the "Contact Us" page.

-Visitors are welcome as well, but since SSCRPC staff members are often involved in many activities, including fieldwork which takes them away from the office, those wishing to visit should contact the Commission to make an appointment with the appropriate staff member before a visit.
+Visitors are welcome as well, but since SSCRPC staff members are often involved in a number of activities, including field work which takes them away from the office, those wishing to visit are advised to contact the Commission to make an appointment with the appropriate staff member prior to a visit.